Configure Your Web-based Application to Receive Email Using Wildcard Virtual Subdomains, Postfix and Linux

 Wildcard Virtual Subdomains, Postfix and LinuxMany web-based applications, including online project management software, feature the ability to accept and process emails.
 For example, an incoming email may be tweeted, posted to flickr, or appended to a task.
 The online abundance of productivity tools has helped us get out of our inboxes, but they haven’t replaced email entirely.
 In fact, many web-based apps out there integrate email quite nicely.

 We recently began overhauling the Intervals email integration feature, transitioning from polling our customers POP/IMAP servers toward enabling customers to email their Intervals accounts directly.
 To accomplish this, we needed to configure our mail servers to accept mail on wildcard subdomains using Postfix and Linux.
 It took a bit of tinkering and reading through a myriad of online forums and documentation to get it working.
-Thought I would blog how we did it, in the hopes that someone else may find this useful if faced with the same challenge.
+Thought I would blog how we successfully integrated Linux and Postfix virtual mailboxes directly into our Intervals account, in the hopes that someone else may find this useful if faced with the same challenge.

 Step 1: Configure DNS